LibreQoE/LibreQoS/docs/v1.5/TechnicalDocs/integrations.md

 On the first successful run, it will create a network.json and ShapedDevices.csv file.
 If a network.json file exists, it will not be overwritten, unless you set ```always_overwrite_network_json = true```.
-You can modify the the following files to more accurately reflect your network:
-- integrationUISPbandwidths.csv
-- integrationUISProutes.csv

 ShapedDevices.csv will be overwritten every time the UISP integration is run.